nnapa/u_/README.md

 # u\_ Autofill

-Script automatically "u\_"
+Script auto prefix

 ## Description

-1. Script ensures that the input box always starts with "u\_".
+1. Script ensures that the input box always starts with set prefix.
 2. Script should work with dynamically loaded content, will reapply the prefix if it's removed.

 ## Installation